Abahani Limited Dhaka: Revolutionary Era (1980–1991)

-In 1986, Sheikh Mohammad Aslam 20 league goals weren't enough to stop Mohammedan SC guided by Iranian goalkeeper Nasser Hejazi, who played in the 1978 World Cup, putting an end to Abahani's title winning run, the club did manage a consolation, winning the 1986 Federation Cup trophy.
-The 1987 First Division League, was one of the most highly competitive seasons in Dhaka football.
-Abahani made marquee signings of their own by bringing in Iraqi duo Samir Shaker and Karim Allawi both of whom played in the 1986 World Cup, and also completed the transfer of 19-year-old teenage sensation Monem Munna.
-Abahani managed to retain the Federation Cup, but lost out the league title to Mohammedan once again.
-Going into the last game of the season against Mohammedan, Abahani only needed a point to secure the title, however, among all the star players present, it was veteran midfielder and longtime Abahani servant Khurshid Alam Babul, who won the game for Mohammedan, scoring the winning goal as the game ended 3–2.
+In 1986, Sheikh Mohammad Aslam's 20 league goals weren't enough to stop Mohammedan SC, guided by Iranian goalkeeper Nasser Hejazi, who played in the 1978 World Cup, putting an end to Abahani's title-winning run, the club did manage a consolation, winning the 1986 Federation Cup trophy.
+The 1987 First Division League was one of the most highly competitive seasons in Dhaka football.
+Abahani made marquee signings of their own by bringing in Iraqi duo Samir Shaker and Karim Allawi, both of whom played in the 1986 World Cup, and also completed the transfer of 19-year-old teenage sensation Monem Munna.
+Abahani managed to retain the Federation Cup, but lost out on the league title to Mohammedan once again.
+Going into the last game of the season against Mohammedan, Abahani only needed a point to secure the title, however, among all the star players present, it was veteran midfielder and longtime Abahani servant Khurshid Alam Babul who won the game for Mohammedan, scoring the winning goal as the game ended 3–2.
 With the two teams tied at the top with equal points, a play-off match was required.
-On 9 September 2022, three days after the previous encounter, the title deciding game between Abahani-Mohammedan got underway, and after repeated police intervention, the high-voltage match which saw two players sent off after a scuffle, ended 0–0.
-After the game, players and officials from both teams agreed to be crowned joint-champions, fearing fan conflict after an intense game.
+On 9 September 2022, three days after the previous encounter, the title-deciding game between Abahani and Mohammedan got underway, and after repeated police intervention, the high-voltage match, which saw two players sent off after a scuffle, ended 0–0.
+After the game, players from both teams agreed to be crowned joint champions, fearing fan conflict after an intense game.
 However, the BFF did not accept the agreement and decided to hold a 2nd play-off match.
-Both captains Aslam & Ranjit Saha (Mohammedan SC), were given a 1-year ban, while Abahani's two key players in Moshin and Mostafa Kamal were banned for three months.
+Both captains, Aslam and Ranjit Saha (Mohammedan SC), were given a 1-year ban, while Abahani's two key players, Moshin and Mostafa Kamal, were banned for three months.
 On 26 October, the clubs played the second play-off game behind closed doors, due to security concerns.
 Abahani lost the game 2–0.